 Center for Advancement of Rights and Democracy (CARD) is a board-led, for-not-profit organization registered in Ethiopia under the revised Civil Societies Law 1113/2019 with registry number 4307.
-CARD envisions to see a democratic Ethiopia and has a mission of echoing principles of democracy to make it the rule of the game in Ethiopia.
+CARD envisions a democratic Ethiopia and has a mission of echoing principles of democracy to make it the only rule of the game in Ethiopia.

 CARD is a reimagined and expansive version of a previous organization known as the Ethiopia Human Rights Project (EHRP) which was a foreign-based Human Rights Organizations due to legal restrictions in Ethiopia.
 EHRP has investigated human rights violations in Ethiopia since 2015 and also told the stories of more than 50 political prisoners (prisoners of conscience) and the situation they were detained, advocated for a speedy and fair trial by monitoring the trials of human rights defenders and journalists.